-Any organization that fails to write their legislators and submit the Final Report, along with promotional materials uploaded to Salesforce, will have their funds rescinded and will not be eligible to apply for future funding.
+Any organization that fails to write their legislators and submit the Final Report, along with promotional materials uploaded to Salesforce, will have their funds rescinded and will not be eligible to apply for funding in the future.

 You can receive your grant funds by a mailed check or Electronic Funds Transfer (EFT).
-Please follow the instructions and complete this form to receive your grant funds by EFT.
+To receive your grant funds by ETF, please follow the instructions and complete this form.